dani11torres/project/README.md

-# Foobar

-Foobar is a Python library for dealing with word pluralization.
+#  Van der Waals gas of particle

+ Van der Waals gas of particle is a Fortran/Python program that allow us to study the interaction of hard sppheres subjected to a Leenard-Jones potential

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use  to install the program.

+Ex:
 ```bash
 pip install foobar
 ```

 ## Usage

+make program...

+vmd (explain)
 ```python
 import foobar